-MRKT350 - Salesmanship 3 Credits
+MRKT350 - Salesmanship

-This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse environment. business Addresses complex and demanding responsibilities of sales personnel, including forecasting; territory management; understanding customer expectations and buyer behavior; gathering feedback; communicating; budgeting; and relating sales goals to marketing goals.
+This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse environment.
+Addresses business the complex and demanding responsibilities of sales personnel, including forecasting; understanding territory management; customer expectations and buyer behavior; feedback: communicating; gathering budgeting; and relating sales goals to marketing goals.